DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/arrivals-transferring-in-an-ect.md

 ## Why we’re doing this
 We've designed a user journey which allows for schools to register ECTs at their school that have previously been registered at another school.

-We've tried to keep the journey as similar as possible to registering a new ECT.
-This is to keep the journeys as streamlined as possible, and for this reason we'll only have one call to action for a school to register an ECT.
+We've tried to keep the journey as similar as possible to registering an ECT who hasn't been registered before, and we've not designed a separate call to action to register an ECT who is transferring schools.
+This is because we wanted to not expect schools to have to understand if an ECT had been registered at a previous school, as this could be confusing and lead to schools making mistakes.

 ## What we tested
 We created and tested a journey which collected information about the ECT such as: